Alejogb1/job-board/blog-data/how-can-a-topic-model-be-applied-to-each-row-of-a-dataframe.md

 id: "how-can-a-topic-model-be-applied-to-each-row-of-a-dataframe"
 ---

-Alright, let's tackle this.
-I've seen this requirement pop up in a few projects over the years, usually when dealing with unstructured text data tied to specific entities or events.
+Alright,  I've seen this requirement pop up in a few projects over the years, usually when dealing with unstructured text data tied to specific entities or events.
 The need to apply topic modeling *per row* of a dataframe is actually quite common when your data is structured but the meaningful content lies within a text column.
 Let me break down how I've approached it and provide some practical examples.

 Fundamentally, the core challenge is that topic models like Latent Dirichlet Allocation (LDA) or Non-negative Matrix Factorization (NMF) typically operate on a corpus – a *collection* of documents – not individual data points.
 So, we need to adjust our perspective, effectively treating each row’s text entry as a self-contained "document" within the scope of that particular modeling process.
 Think of it like this: we're not trying to find topics that span across *all* rows; instead, we're interested in understanding the latent themes within the textual content of each record, independently.